mahoney1/docs/commercialpaper-query-tutorial.md

 `paper.setPrice(price);`

-10. Finally, add the following code segment, containing 3 functions (incl 2 query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` function and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie its ensuing `module.exports` declaration) .
+10. Next, add the following code segment, containing 3 functions (incl 2 query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` function and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie its ensuing `module.exports` declaration) .
 These 2 main query functions call the 'worker' query functions / iterators in the file `query.js`):

 ```
     /**